treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 Associate C++ code and elements using the Otama operator, and then decide how these should function.
 In the presentation logic, note that there must be a space on each side of the Otama operator.

-This time, we’ll use a different Otama operator.
+This time, we'll use a different Otama operator.
 Let's assume that presentation logic is written as the following (colon).

 ```
  @hello : eh("Hello world");